Curriculum Learning: A Survey: Applications of Curriculum Learning

-Wang and Vasconcelos~\cite{wang2018towards} introduce realistic predictors, a new class of predictors that estimate the difficulty of examples and reject samples considered too hard.
-They build a framework for the classification task in which the difficulty is computed using a network (HP-Net) which is jointly trained with the classifier.
-The two networks share the same inputs and are trained in an adversarial fashion, i.e.~as the classifier learns to improve its predictions, the HP-Net refines its hardness scores.
-The softmax probabilities of the classifier are used to tune the HP-Net, using a variant of the standard cross entropy as loss.
-The difficulty score is then used to remove the most difficult examples from the training set and train a new classifier on the new set.
+Wang and Vasconcelos~\citeyearpar{wang2018towards} introduce realistic predictors, a new class of predictors that estimate the difficulty of examples and reject samples considered too hard.
+They build a framework for the classification task in which the difficulty is computed using a network (HP-Net) that is jointly trained with the classifier.
+The two networks share the same inputs and are trained in an adversarial fashion, i.e.,~while the classifier improves its predictions, the HP-Net perfects its hardness scores.
+The softmax probabilities of the classifier are used to tune the HP-Net, using a variant of the standard cross-entropy as the loss.
+The difficulty score is then used to build a new training set by removing the most difficult examples from the data set.

-Saxena et al.~\cite{saxena2019data} employ data parameters to automatically generate the curriculum to be followed by the model.
+Saxena et al.~\citeyearpar{saxena2019data} employ a different approach, using data parameters to automatically generate the curriculum to be followed by the model.
 They introduce these learnable parameters both at the sample level and at the class level, measuring their importance in the learning process.
 Data parameters are automatically updated at each iteration together with the model parameters, by gradient descent, using the corresponding loss values.
 Experiments show that, in noisy conditions, the generated curriculum follows indeed the easy-to-hard strategy, prioritizing clean examples at the beginning of the training.

-Soviany~\cite{soviany2020curriculum} presents a curriculum sampling approach to answer the problem of imbalance in fully annotated data sets.
-To measure the complexity of each example, the author employs the difficulty estimator from~\cite{ionescu2016hard}.
-Then, the easy-to-hard sampling strategy from~\cite{soviany2020image} is augmented with a new term that captures the diversity of the examples.
-The total number of objects in each class from the previously selected examples is counted in order to emphasize less visited classes.